 Between Two Worlds will present and juxtapose these crucial stages of refugees from Laos and multi-ethnic Lao American history through the representation of four homes.
 As they move physically and symbolically through each, visitors will be asked to contemplate ideas of “home” as seen through the eyes of people for whom the notion is precarious, and for those who have lived or are still living “between two worlds.”
 The exhibit highlights the ways in which the refugees from Laos migration exerted pressure on cultural norms, and how survival involved both radical loss and creative adaptation:

-Beginning in 2018 through the Spring of 2020, B2W will be exhibited in areas with significant populations of refugees from Laos and their families, including:
+Beginning in 2018 through the Fall of 2022, B2W will be exhibited in areas with significant populations of refugees from Laos and their families, including:

 For more information or to support the Between Two Worlds project, please contact: